top of page

 2014: SCOPE Miami Beach, Rush Arts Gallery/Bombay Sapphire Artisan Series, Miami, FL.

-2021: Summer Salon, Tomo Mori and Ruban Sinha.
+2021: Summer Salon, Tomo Mori and Rueben Sinha.
 Art Lives Here, curated by Connie Lee.

 2018: Search for Warmth curated by Judy Ferrara.
 Judy Ferrara Gallery, Three Oaks, MI.